Entry and Highlights

 English Cathedrals receive no regular funding from the Government or the Church of England towards maintenance, restoration and development work.
 While entry to the Cathedral is free we therefore welcome donations or ask about our Wells Cathedral Annual Pass.

-Regular free scheduled tours take place each day (not on Sundays) with one of our experienced and enthusiastic guides which all our visitors are welcome to join.
+Regular free scheduled tours take place each day (Monday-Saturday) with one of our experienced and enthusiastic guides which all our visitors are welcome to join.

 Getting and Staying here